Filters are a subset of Phing data types which provide for the

 might replace tokens in a file as part of a copy task.

-Filters have to be defined within a <filterchain>
+Filters have to be defined within a <filterchain> context to work.

 Example: